-As local government becomes increasingly complex, it is imperative that local officials understand the duties and responsibilities of their positions.
-The failure to do so may lead to conflict with other city officials, stifle the effectiveness of your city government or lead to lawsuits.

-The purpose of this booklet is to assist newly elected mayors and board members in learning their statutory duties and responsibilities and to aid them in becoming effective city officials.
-This booklet also points out the differences in the functions of the mayor and board members under each municipal classification.
+As local government becomes increasingly complex, local officials must understand the duties and responsibilities of their offices.
+The purpose of this guidebook is to assist newly elected city officials in learning their statutory duties and responsibilities in order to become effective city leaders.
+This publication also points out the differences in the functions of the various municipal offices.

-Arkansas statutes are laws passed by the Arkansas General Assembly (the State Legislature) and are codified into the Arkansas Code Annotated of 1987 as amended.
-The Arkansas Municipal League has published a Handbook for Arkansas Municipal Officials, which contains most of the state laws affecting municipal government in Arkansas.
-This handbook has the same numbering system as the Arkansas Code Annotated (A.C.A.).
-The Arkansas Municipal League also publishes a book, General Acts Affecting Arkansas Municipalities, after each regular session of the General Assembly.

-The Arkansas Municipal League recommends that you, as a municipal official, ask your city attorney when legal questions arise.
+Arkansas statutes are laws passed by the Arkansas General Assembly (the state legislature) and are codified into the Arkansas Code Annotated of 1987 as amended.
+The Arkansas Municipal League has published a Handbook for Arkansas Municipal Officials, which contains most of the laws affecting municipal government in Arkansas.
+This handbook has the same numbering system as the Arkansas Code Annotated (abbreviated as Ark.
+Code Ann. or A.C.A.) but does not contain all the statutes found in the Arkansas Code (which occupies an entire bookshelf!).
+The League also publishes a book, General Acts Affecting Arkansas Municipalities, after each regular session of the Arkansas General Assembly.
+The League recommends that you, as a municipal official, ask your city attorney when you have legal questions or need assistance with legal issues.
 As always, the League staff remains available to assist you.